 - A visitor should be left to browse for a short while before they are approached.

 - Employees must not hide at the back of the stand chatting among themselves.

-Start by finding out what kind of visitors you have
+Start by finding out about your visitors

-- Don?t ask closed questions such as ?Can I help you??
+- Don't ask closed questions such as "Can I help you?"
 The answer will often be no.

 Stress the benefits of your product or service

 - If a visitor is a potential customer, you must create enough interest to pave the way for a follow-up meeting or call.